Graduate Certificates of Concentration

 Details on General Requirements

-Students must complete a total of six (6) courses focused on the area of concentration from at least two different fields, normally including a Foundations Course (as designated by the Council).
+Students must complete a total of six (6) graduate level courses focused on the area of concentration from at least two different fields, normally including a Foundations Course (as designated by the Council).
 Of the six courses only two may be “directed readings” or “independent study.”
 Please note:

 No more than four courses may count from any one discipline or school.